How to See the Sunrise at Borobudur from Yogyakarta

 Sunrise at Borobudur

-The partly-cloudy sky burned with an orange glow and the temple’s six square terraces came into view one by one.
-I wandered around in a daze snapping photos and exploring every little corner of the uppermost level.
+The partly cloudy sky burns with an orange glow and the temple’s six square terraces come into view one by one.
+I wander around in a daze snapping photos and exploring every little corner of the uppermost level.

-It was an incredible experience made even better by the fact that I would get to sleep in the next day after all.
-At 6am the gates opened for the general public and they began to trickle in clad in their blue sarongs (the yellow are only for the sunrise tour).
+At 6am the gates open for the general public and they begin to trickle in clad in their blue sarongs (the yellow are only for the sunrise tour).

-Once it began to get crowded I decided it was time to move on.
-I’d gotten exactly what I’d hoped for from my morning at Borobudur and I knew there was much more to see in town.
+Once it gets crowded, it’s time to move on.
+I’ve gotten exactly what I hoped for from my morning at Borobudur and I know there is much more to see in town.

 The Elusive Yellow Sarong

-As I headed back to the Manohara to meet my driver, I realized I’d grown quite attached to my flashy yellow sarong and I wondered if I would get to keep it or be given the option to purchase one.
+As I head back to the Manohara to meet my driver, I realize I’ve grown quite attached to my flashy yellow sarong and I wonder if I will get to keep it or be able to purchase one.

 This is my public service announcement for today.